reitblatt/review_rule_engine/README.md

 To use it, you need to provide instantiations for each of the base models (`Rule` can be trivial).

+Again, this is very barebones.
+Rule Engines in general can be sources of extreme complexity (they quick evolve into Turing Complete systems with basic arithmetic), so be careful!

 ## Trigger
 Triggers define the the events that should cause your rule to run.
 Examples of triggers might be: